 The ongoing work of the Colorado Content Collaboratives will help to build statewide capacity and also ensures that Colorado educators continue to be highly involved in the state’s reform efforts.

-Specialized Service Professionals (currently referred to as Other Licensed Professionals in law and state rule)
+Specialized Service Professionals (currently referred to as Other Licensed Professionals in law)

 Who is classified as a Specialized Service Professional?